STEM Education

 This video details the process of tracking the salmon on their journey to the ocean and the role of researchers in studying fish passage/hydropower.
 (Video by Graham Bourque | Pacific Northwest National Laboratory)

 Each fish was implanted with a passive tag, known as a PIT tag, that has a unique code that allows researchers to identify fish throughout their life.
 Certain passage routes at downstream dams have detection equipment to identify fish as they swim by.
 PNNL is monitoring these detections using a centralized database called PTAGIS and will continue to report on progress.
+Fish can only be detected if they pass through the juvenile bypass systems at the dams.
+Typically, 5 to 10 percent of fish use these routes, so the other fish that aren't detected likely take another route on their way to the ocean.

 PNNL researchers raised salmon at the Aquatic Research Laboratory and released the fish into the Columbia River.
 Each fish was implanted with a passive tag to allow scientists to track their movements and receive information about when a fish passes through a hydropower dam or reaches the ocean.
 (Animation by Stephanie King | Pacific Northwest National Laboratory)

-The Benton Conservation District organized the broader Salmon Summit in-person event and supported recruitment of classrooms for the livestream event, and the.
-Department of Energy's Water Power Technologies Office sponsored PNNL’s PIT tagging station and the live stream event.
+The Benton Conservation District organized the broader Salmon Summit in-person event and supported recruitment of classrooms for the livestream event, and the Department of Energy's Water Power Technologies Office sponsored PNNL’s PIT tagging station and the live stream event.
 The City of Kennewick supported this event by allowing access at Columbia Park.
 Researchers fielded questions about salmon biology and the tagging process, education and careers in biology, Earth sciences, engineering, and science communications.
 The most popular questions were about predators and what happens when salmon that are tagged are eaten.

 Pacific Northwest National Laboratory staff at Salmon Summit 2023 discuss the many career paths available to support fish passage and water power.
 (Video by Eddie Pablo | Pacific Northwest National Laboratory)